Falkland Islands identified as a global hotspot

 Name the Whale

 Whales are inspirational – something about the mammoth migration routes that they travel, their enormous size, and the mysteries about what they’re up to below the water have enthused artists for generations.
-If you’re inspired, but aren’t quite sure where to start, then we have just the event for you!
-Join our online sketching workshop, being run by Claudia Myatt.
+If you’re inspired then we have just the event for you; a Speed Sketching class with artist Claudia Myatt and Art Safari!Sketch along (via Youtube)

 Want to be crafty, but don’t know where to start?
 We’ve prepared some colouring sheets for you to download and let us know how you get on.